taliajmallo/rpgs/campaigns/End_Of_History/reference.md

   - _S: Gather Element, half damage, remove resist, immunity -> resist level
   - _F: ^ but full damage
   - CF: ^ but double damage
+- *Enter Maelstrom* <>: Succeed a roll and accept GM reroll, roll with misfortune, or be cursed.
 - *Expel Maelstrom* >: End active Curse Maelstrom; Will save on target within 60'.
   - CS: --
   - _S: -1 status to saves and skills for 1m.